rockstor/rockstor-doc/interface/overview.rst

 and does not require the creation of a dedicated pool.

 .. note::
-    While it is possible to use the existing 'out of the box' home share but this is **not recommended** for the reason described above.
+    While it is possible to use the existing 'out of the box' home share this is **not recommended** for the reason described above.
 Similarly, while it is possible to create the rock-ons root share on the system pool, this is **not recommended** either.